 \section{Introduction}

 Let $T$ be a spanning tree of $G$.
 Every edge $e \in G-T$ induces a cycle in $T \cup \{e\}$.
-The intersection of two distinct such cycles is the set of edges of $T$ that belong to both cycles.
+The intersection of two distinct cycles is the set of edges of $T$ they have in common.
 The MSTCI problem consists in finding a spanning tree that has the least number of such pairwise non-empty intersections.
 The \emph{intersection number} is the number of non-empty intersections of a solution.

-The theoretical interest and an application of the MSTCI problem are described in \cite{Dubinsky2021}.
+The theoretical interest, as well as an application of the MSTCI problem, is described in \cite{Dubinsky2021}.
 A conjecture regarding graphs that contain a \emph{universal vertex} was recently proved in \cite{CHEN202219}.

-The \emph{intersection number} of $G$ is connected with the sparsity of the \emph{grammian matrix} of a cycle matrix.
+The \emph{intersection number} of $G$ is connected with the sparsity of the \emph{Grammian matrix} of a cycle matrix.
 Let $B = (C_1,\dots,C_\nu)$ be a cycle basis with corresponding cycle matrix $\Gamma$.
-The grammian of $\Gamma$ is $\hat{\Gamma} = \Gamma^t \Gamma$.
+The Grammian of $\Gamma$ is $\hat{\Gamma} = \Gamma^t \Gamma$.
 We will denote $\hat{\Gamma}$ the \emph{cycle intersection matrix} of $B$.
 It is easy to check that the $ij$-entry of $\hat{\Gamma}$ is 0 if and only if the cycles $C_i$ and $C_j$ do not intersect (i.e.: they have no edges in common).

 The MSTCI problem corresponds to the particular case of bases that belong to the strictly fundamental class \cite{Kavitha:2009}, i.e. bases induced by a spanning tree.
 The complexity class of this problem is unknown.
 In this context it seems natural to consider the problem of finding a lower bound for the \emph{intersection number}.